-The DNSW Board is accountable for the operations of the organisation and the strategies, plans and actions which are implemented to achieve its goals.
+The Destination NSW Board is accountable for the operations of the organisation and the strategies, plans and actions which are implemented to achieve its goals.

-The Board has an independent Chair and includes the Chief Executive Officer of Destination NSW; the Secretary of the Department of Trade and Investment, Regional Infrastructure and Services; and industry representatives with relevant skills and experience in tourism and events.
+The Board has an independent Chair and includes the Chief Executive Officer of Destination NSW; and industry representatives with relevant skills and experience in tourism and events.

 The responsible Minister can appoint the Board of Management and remove members.